storesafe/cordova-sqlite-storage/README.md

 ## Status

+- Amazon Fire-OS is dropped due reported problems, may be added in case it works again.
 - Windows "Universal" for Windows 8.0/8.1(+) and Windows Phone 8.1(+) version is in an alpha state:
   - Issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing (for future consideration)